5 person sales team? Here's how to create predictable performance

 Here’s a quick example:

-With Close, you can generate detailed activity reports for individuals and your entire team.
+With Close or any kind of solid sales management software, you can generate detailed activity reports for individuals and your entire team.

 Want to know how many calls I made from July 31 to August 5?
 Want to know how that compares to Walter, Samantha, and Philip?
 The answers are right in front of you.